 The “How” of Youth Ministry Mission Statements

 Youth ministry mission statements can’t be created in an afternoon.
-You should take the time to have serious discussions with your leaders, your volunteers and maybe even people outside your youth ministry, such as the board, parents, etc. During the process, work to discover the answer to this key question: Why does our youth ministry exist?
+Take time to have serious discussions with your leaders, your volunteers, and maybe even people outside your youth ministry, such as the board, parents, etc. During the process, work to discover the answer to this key question: Why does our youth ministry exist?